SSWConsulting/SSW.Rules.Content/rules/right-format-to-write-videos-time-length/rule.md

 ::: info
 **Note:** You should ignore the seconds for anything longer than 1 minute.

-Although “mins” is a commonly used abbreviation for minutes, you should be aware that it is not correct for scientific use.
+Although "mins" is a commonly used abbreviation for minutes, you should be aware that it is not correct for scientific use.
 See [When to use mins or min as an abbreviation for minutes](https://livexp.com/blog/is-it-min-or-mins-in-the-plural/) for more information on this.
 :::

 | Duration | Right format | ❌ Bad examples | ✅ Good Example |